emptylab/files/task_notes/task_1.md

 [warning] No definition for LC_IDENTIFICATION category found
 ```

 ## Step 3: start the GoCD Server container on that droplet.
+Done.

 ```
 docker run -d -p8153:8153 -p8154:8154 gocd/docker-gocd-server